iutools/iutools/doc/test-plan.md

 Very long word
 - Search for aanniaqarnanngittulirijikkunnik
-- Make sure that the word and its Syllabics transcoding are properly displayed and do not overlap with the test that is supposed to be below it
+- Make sure that the word and its Syllabics transcoding are properly displayed and do not overlap with the text that is supposed to be below it

 Change preferred script (INUTKTITUT query)
 - ROMAN-to-ROMAN